efournier92/TaskTracker/README.md

 - The Apollo library is installed and accessible from the front-end Rails app.

-### [ ] TK-00006 > Front End > Configure a test suite to run on React Components

-#### Story

-- As a developer, I want to add a front-end test suite, so I can build and refactor React components with confidence.

-#### Acceptance Criteria

-- Tooling options have been investigated and the best, most modern option has been selected.
-  - Consider Vitest, along with other potential options.
-  - Ensure the choice is able to test data read via Apollo effectively.
-- A test suite can be executed against React front-end components.
-- Tests have been writtent cover the new `DisplayTasks` component.
-- Tasks are read from the database and rendered to the screen via React.

 ### [X] TK-00007 > Front End > Add a React Component for Displaying a Task

 #### Story